A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: The noncommutative transport metric The noncommutative transport metric W

-However, it should be stressed that the class of quantum Markov semigroups satisfying the detailed balance condition is larger than the class of trace-symmetric ones, so we do not fully recover the construction from \cite{CM17a}.
-It is an interesting open question how one can generalize the construction of the metric $\W$ to the case of infinite-dimensional quantum Markov semigroups satisfying the detailed balance condition or, more generally, KMS-symmetric quantum Markov semigroups.
-The latter is open even in the finite-dimensional case. \end{example}
+However, it should be stressed that the class of quantum Markov semigroups satisfying the detailed balance condition is larger than the class of tracially symmetric ones, so we do not fully recover the construction from \cite{CM17a}.
+It is an interesting open question how one can generalize the construction of the metric $\W$ to the case of infinite-dimensional quantum Markov semigroups satisfying the detailed balance condition for a non-tracial state or weight. \end{example}

+Next we collect some basic properties of $\W$.
+The first one is a sufficient condition to make $\W$ non-degenerate.